Plymouth & Lincoln Railroad: The Lincoln Shops

 From the mid-1990s, the Lincoln Shops have grown to be a major source of off-season revenue through its refurbishing and repair of numerous pieces of customer railroad equipment.
 Two Russell snowplows and some subway tampers were rebuilt for the MBTA.
 The privately owned ex-New Haven Railroad Roger Williams was in for major restoration to like-new condition, along with four or five caboose repaintings.
 The company's reputation increased the demand for the facility enough to make the business a 12-month operation.
 In 2005, they brought the three-car set of the Flying Yankee, under restoration, to the Lincoln Shops for completion.
-In 2021, 2 major locomotive repaints to PLLX 105 and 1590 were done as well as interior on 105.
+In 2021, 2 major locomotive repaints to SW1000 105 and SW1001 1590 were done as well as an interior upgrade on both locomotives.